-Based on statistics from the International Monetary Fund’s World Economic Outlook Database, Russia’s total Gross Domestic Product amounted to $3.548 trillion in 2015.
+Based on statistics from the International Monetary Fund’s World Economic Outlook Database, Russia’s total Gross Domestic Product amounted to $3.565 trillion in 2014.

-Therefore, exports accounted for about 13.9% of total Russian economic output.
+Therefore, exports accounted for about 13.8% of total Russian economic output.

-Given Russia population of 142.5 million people, the total $492.1 billion in 2014 Russian exports translates to roughly $3,454 for every person in the country.
+Given Russia’s population of 142.4 million people, its total $492.1 billion in 2014 exports translates to roughly $3,455 for every resident in that country.

 Russia’s Top 10 Exports